ThePatShea/internal-university-social-network/README.md

 ---

-#### See the Published Web App Online
+#### See the Web App
-This specific version of the product is no longer published online, but the latest version of Campus Bubble, which is available online, is built on top of what I created in this repo and still looks very similar to this.
-If you'd like to get the gist of what this web app looks like, please visit the [live demo of Campus Bubble](https://demo.campusbubble.com/explore)
+This web app is no longer online, but you can still view some images of it.
+These are mockups, but screenshots would look identical, because I'm awesome at front end.

+**View the images:**
+- The [Home](https://dmdf3fr77elxm.cloudfront.net/portfolio_assets/62964/pictures/1435029931/original.png) page.
+Here, students could accept/decline invites to new groups, check updates from their existing groups, and see the hottest topics that all the groups on campus were discussing.
+- The [Group Dashboard](https://dmdf3fr77elxm.cloudfront.net/portfolio_assets/63028/pictures/1435072888/original.png) page.
+Here, members of clubs would view events/discussions/files posted by their fellow club members.
+- The [Group Event](https://dmdf3fr77elxm.cloudfront.net/portfolio_assets/63036/pictures/1435073521/original.png) page.
+Here, students would view the details of an event hosted by their club, write comments, and declare whether or not they'd attend the event.
+- The [Edit Group](https://dmdf3fr77elxm.cloudfront.net/portfolio_assets/63026/pictures/1435072032/original.png) page.
+Here, students would approve/deny new member requests, upgrade/downgrade existing members from admin status, and modify the group's name/category/profile picture.

 ---